NiloGregginz33/QMGRExperiments/README.md

 **This is a simulation via geometry reconstruction with a twist of curvature

+**A history of the thought behind this can be found in the repo commit history, though note that early experiments may be considered speculative however only truth survives repeated testing.

 ## 🌌 Current Status

 | Experiment | Status | Evidence Level | Key Findings |